Inauguration coverage shows deep divisions remain

 “For anyone who hoped or thought that the magnitude of the moment would change Donald Trump, they were completely wrong,” he said.

-The speech was a repudiation to many of the politicians who sat behind Trump as he delivered it, including the former presidents, some analysts said.
+The speech was a repudiation to many of the politicians who surrounded Trump, analysts said.
 “It was definitely a bipartisan hand grenade,” said CBS’ Gayle King.

 While the speech was dark, “if you were a Trump voter, you heard everything you wanted to hear,” said CNN’s John King.